For more news, check out our blog.

 MA in Government Students Participate in Study Abroad Course

-This summer students from the Governmental Studies degree programs participated in the course, “Political, Culture and Security in Israel.”
+In Summer 2011, students from the Governmental Studies degree programs participated in the course, “Political, Culture and Security in Israel.”
 As part of the course, students traveled throughout Israel to meet with citizens, members of the Knesset, Israeli mayors and Palestinian leaders.
 In the picture below, students are standing on Mount Hermon in the Golan Heights.
 Additional pictures and details about the trip are posted on our blog.